hipay/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 with the PCI Data Security Standard, you can find more information under “*https://www.pcisecuritystandards.org*”.

-### HiPay Fullservice Credit Card Split Payment
+### HiPay Enterprise Credit Card Split Payment
 (only available for credit-card and debit-card payment methods)

 This integration can be used to process recurring payments and split order’s payments amount through time using API.
-It is a variant of the HiPay Fullservice Credit Card API integration, therefore you are also required to be compliant with the PCI Data Security Standard.
+It is a variant of the HiPay Enterprise Credit Card API integration, therefore you are also required to be compliant with the PCI Data Security Standard.

 Prior to activating this integration, at least one recurring profile must be created (*Please refer to section *5.6* Split payment method*).

-### HiPay Fullservice Credit Card Hosted Page
+### HiPay Enterprise Credit Card Hosted Page
 (only available for credit-card and debit-card payment methods)